ldiazcharris/examples_ITS_v2/Example_2/Readme_v1.md

 ### B. Define a graph network to associate the railway elements

-The positional information found there can be used to identify straight tracks and curves.
+The positional information found in the network defined in format RailML can be used to identify straight tracks and curves.

 A railway network can be defined as a set of rail tracks that are connected to each other.
 Only the networks that fulfil the following rules will be considered a valid railway network for the current specification of the RNA, otherwise, the network will be rejected and the analysis will be aborted: